LLMnesia vs Obsidian for AI Conversation Notes

 Does LLMnesia replace Obsidian?

-No. LLMnesia handles AI conversation retrieval — finding things you discussed with AI tools.
-Obsidian handles personal knowledge management — structured notes, connected thinking, long-form writing.
-They address different parts of a knowledge workflow.
+No. LLMnesia handles AI conversation retrieval, finding what you discussed with AI tools.
+Obsidian handles personal knowledge management: structured notes, linked thinking, long-form writing.
+They cover different parts of a workflow.

 I use Obsidian daily.
 Do I still need LLMnesia?

-If you use AI tools regularly and don't copy every AI response into Obsidian, yes.
-LLMnesia indexes what you actually do in AI chat sessions — including the sessions you didn't think were worth saving at the time.
-Obsidian captures what you explicitly decide to keep.
+If you use AI tools regularly and do not copy every response into Obsidian, yes.
+LLMnesia indexes what you actually do in AI sessions, including the ones you did not think were worth saving at the time.
+Obsidian only captures what you explicitly decide to keep.

-Obsidian requires ongoing curation: creating notes, maintaining a folder structure or tagging system, keeping content up to date.
-LLMnesia requires no curation — it indexes automatically.
-The trade-off is control vs. maintenance: Obsidian gives you full control over your vault structure; LLMnesia gives you zero maintenance.
+Obsidian requires ongoing curation: creating notes, maintaining folders or tags, keeping content current.
+LLMnesia requires no curation; it indexes automatically.
+The trade-off is control versus maintenance.

 Sources